Courseiva

 Multi-Selectmedium

 A database specialist is troubleshooting an Amazon DynamoDB table that is experiencing high throttling on write requests.
 The table has on-demand capacity and uses a composite primary key (partition key and sort key).
-Which THREE actions should the specialist take to identify and resolve the issue?
+Which TWO actions should the specialist take to identify and resolve the issue?

 A.Examine the partition key value distribution to identify hot partitions